Distributed Coverage Hole Prevention for Visual Environmental Monitoring with Quadcopters via Nonsmooth Control Barrier Functions: Preliminaries

 \begin{theorem} \cite[Theorem~2]{Glotfelter19} Let $h^{\mrm k}:\R^n \to \R$, $\mrm k\in \bN$, be a collection of valid NCBFs for \eqref{eq:control_affine} under the control laws and extended class-$\mc K$ functions, $u^{\mrm k}:\R^n \to \R$, $\alpha^{\mrm k}: \R \to \R, \mrm k \in \bN$; and let $\{\tau^{\mrm k}\}_{\mrm k=1}^\infty$ be a switching sequence for \eqref{eq:control_affine}.
 Then, the function $h:\R^n \times \R_{\geq t_0} \to \R$ defined in \eqref{eq:HNCBF_NCBF} is a candidate HNBF.
 Moreover, $h$ is a valid HNCBF for \eqref{eq:control_affine} with the input $u: \R^n \times \R_{\geq t_0} \to \R^m$ defined as

 \end{theorem} Theorem~\ref{thm:paul_HNCBF} implies that we can render the set $\mc C$ hybrid forward invariance by solving \eqref{eq:QP_NCBF_valid} at each switching sequence~$\mrm k$ with valid NCBFs $h^{\mrm k}, \mrm k \in \bN$ composing $h$.
-In Section~\ref{sec:hole_prev}, following the above discussion, we analyze the validity of the proposed NCBF after designing the distributed algorithm that computes \eqref{eq:QP_NCBF_valid} at each sequence.
+In Section~\ref{ssec:Valid_CBF}, following the above discussion, we analyze the validity of the proposed NCBF, namely the feasibility of the developed distributed algorithm.
+Please note that although the proposed algorithm utilizes NCBFs, a similar category of CBFs to \cite{Glotfelter18,Glotfelter19}, the designed NCBF and its objectives are completely different from \cite{Glotfelter18,Glotfelter19}.
+Hence, analyzing the validity of the designed NCBFs necessitates new theoretical results, where we employ the properties of a weighted Voronoi partition.
+Furthermore, neither \cite{Glotfelter18} nor \cite{Glotfelter19} does not consider a distributed algorithm.